sejungkwak/connect-4/README.md

 <br>

 - As a Returning Visitor,
-  - I want to be able to play the game on my phone, so that I can play it on a break at work.
+  - I want to be able to play the game on my phone, so that I can play it during a break at work.
   - I want to play the game with my kids, so that we can have fun together.
   - I want to play the game against a computer, so that I can play practice games.